-With regard to the main symptomatic cases, the Independence Policy provides - without such cases being exhaustive - that a Director shall not appear to be independent in the following cases, as outlined by the Code, which shall be interpreted in light of the recommendations contained therein and the specific guidance provided in the Independence Policy, in line with each case:
+With regard to the main symptomatic cases, the Independence Policy provides - without such cases being exhaustive - that a Director shall not appear to be independent in the following cases, as outlined by the Code, which shall be interpreted in light of the recommendations contained therein and of the specific guidance provided in the Independence Policy, in line with each case:

-- a) if he/she is a significant shareholder of the Company, i.e. a person who directly or indirectly (through subsidiaries, trustees or intermediaries) controls the Company or is able to exercise significant influence over it, or who participates, directly or indirectly, in a shareholders' agreement whereby one or more persons exercise control or significant influence over the Company. - b) whether he/she is, or has been in the previous three financial years, an Executive Director or an employee: - of ENAV, of an ENAV subsidiary with strategic significance, or a company under joint control; - of a significant shareholder of the Company. - c) if, directly or indirectly (e.g. through subsidiaries or companies of which he/she is an executive director, or as a partner of a professional firm or consulting company), he/she has (or has had in the previous three financial years) a significant commercial, financial or professional relationship:
+- a) if he/she is a significant shareholder of the Company, i.e. a person who directly or indirectly (through subsidiaries, trustees or intermediaries) controls the Company or is able to exercise significant influence over it or who participates, directly or indirectly, in a shareholders' agreement whereby one or more persons exercise control or significant influence over the Company; - b) whether he/she is, or has been in the previous three financial years, an Executive Director or an employee: - of ENAV, of one its subsidiaries with strategic relevance, or of a company under joint control; - of a significant shareholder of the Company; - c) whether, directly or indirectly (e.g. through subsidiaries or companies of which he/she is an Executive Director, or as a partner of a professional firm or advising company), he/she has (or has had in the previous three financial years) a significant commercial, financial or professional relationship: